 The Vascular Imaging & Intervention Fellowship is a one-year, ACGME-approved program that provides 10 months of training in all aspects of cardiovascular intervention, with two months of non-vascular interventions.

-Dedicated to producing the next generation of top-notch clinical and academic radiologists, the Massachusetts General Hospital Department of Radiology residency program provides intensive training in all subspecialty areas and modalities of imaging, including a comprehensive experience with interventional techniques.
+Dedicated to producing the next generation of top-notch clinical and academic radiologists, the Massachusetts General Hospital Department of Radiology residency program provides intensive training in all subspecialty areas and modalities of imaging, including a comprehensive experience with interventional radiology.

 The Interventional Radiology Residency Program at Massachusetts General Hospital is dedicated to training physicians in the performance of minimally invasive, image-guided techniques to diagnose and treat diseases in nearly every organ system, while providing high-quality clinical patient care.